-Sometimes, I come across a dress at the thrift store that makes me ask “What the heck were they thinking?”
-Take for example this Jessica McClintock prom dress I scored for $10.
+Sometimes, I come across a dress at the thrift store that makes me ask “WTF?”, like this Jessica McClintock prom dress.
 I liked the ruched bodice by itself, and I liked the mermaid tail by itself but put together, it was an epic fail.
 I thought these 2 parts should be separated, and that’s exactly what I did.

 Step 1: Pick apart the mermaid tail and first tier of fabric from the tail.

 Step 2: Make the waist from the first tier of fabric.
 I assumed this tier would be a long rectangular strip of fabric but it turned out to be curved pieces that were perfect for a waist yoke.
 Cut 2 waist yokes – one for the front and one for the facing.